 While cybersecurity has always been important, cyber resilience is now an imperative for the enterprise.
 Ponemon Institute’s study determined the average total cost of a breach have risen to $3.86 million.
 Those costs include finding the breach, responding to it, notifying those affected by it and losing business revenue due to downtime, customer attrition, reputation damage and regulatory fines.
 Some businesses find themselves unable to recover from the losses.
 Cyberattacks and data theft are threats that can no longer be ignored.

 Today’s businesses — and their customers — have near-zero tolerance for service outages and business disruptions.
 That tolerance is tested further if the incident is related to a cyber-attack.
 As a result, businesses find themselves juggling their resources between incident prevention, disaster recovery and cyber recovery.
 All three are necessary for a comprehensive business continuity and cyber resilience plan.
 However, maintaining the balance between them is often complicated by complex hybrid IT infrastructure environments with cross-platform resource use and stringent business requirements for availability and performance.

 How to prevent and recover from data breaches

 A thorough cyber resilience plan takes a holistic approach to security and business continuity.
 Plans must address prevention, detection and recovery.
 To be effective, your business continuity plan should include:

 - Monitoring platform configuration management.
 Look for tools that offer real-time cyber recovery updates so that business leaders can make informed decisions quickly.
-Your plan should include a solution that details system vulnerabilities and their severity level.
+Your resiliency plan should include a solution that details system vulnerabilities and their severity level.
 It should offer insight into how resilient your system is and how ready you are for disaster recovery.
-This will pave the way for quick recovery after a cyberattack or outage.
+This will pave the way for quick recovery after a cyberattack or ransomware attack.